GhadaMohamedKamal/payment/README.md

     FOREIGN KEY (merchantId) REFERENCES Merchant(id) );

+SQL Queries:

-/*Different quesries in sql in the task*/
+/*Different queries in sql in the task*/
 /*a.
 To get the merchant with the highest turnover in 2022:*/ SELECT m.id, m.name, SUM(pt.grossAmount) as turnover FROM Merchant m